-(C) "Interim authorization" means granting an analyst operational approval to conduct certain plant control tests pending an on-site approval or, granting a laboratory approval to perform drinking water analyses by using new methods or for new contaminants pending implementation of new or amended regulations.
+(2) "Interim authorization for new contaminants and new methods" means granting a laboratory certification to perform drinking water analyses using new methods or for new contaminants pending implementation of new or amended regulations.

-(D) "Media" means nutrient and mineral complexes used in the growth and identification of microorganisms.
+(1) "Media" means nutrient and mineral complexes used in the growth and identification of microorganisms.

-(E) "Method detection limit" or "MDL" means the minimum concentration of a substance that can be measured and reported with ninety-nine per cent confidence that the analyte concentration is greater than zero and is determined from analysis of a sample in a given matrix containing the analyte.
+(2) "Method detection limit" or "MDL" means the minimum concentration of a substance that can be measured and reported with ninety-nine per cent confidence that the analyte concentration is greater than zero and is determined from analysis of a sample in a given matrix containing the analyte.

-(H) "On-site survey" means a scheduled or unannounced on-location evaluation and review of a laboratory and its personnel to determine compliance with this chapter.
+(2) "On-site survey" means a scheduled or unannounced on-location evaluation and review of a laboratory and its personnel to determine compliance with this chapter.

-(K) "Reporting limit" means the numerical value at and above which a laboratory is required to quantify a contaminant.
+(R) "Reporting limit" means the numerical value at and above which a laboratory is required to quantify a contaminant.

-(L) "Standard operating procedure" or "SOP" means a document written by a laboratory that details the prescribed techniques and steps necessary for the performance of a specific method by that laboratory.
+(1) "Standard operating procedure" or "SOP" means a document written by a laboratory that details the prescribed techniques and steps necessary for the performance of a specific method by that laboratory.

-(N) "Subcontract" means an arrangement whereby a laboratory or facility obtains drinking water samples from a public water system and directly provides the samples to a laboratory that is certified to perform the required analyses.
+(3) "Subcontract" means an arrangement whereby a laboratory or facility obtains drinking water samples from a public water system and directly provides the samples to a laboratory that is certified to perform the required analyses.